 I have butterflies in my belly and the only words I could say in prayer have been, “God, use me.”

-I started this blog to share my story and a bit of my life, in hopes that in it, at least one woman will find hope and freedom like I have.
+I started this blog to share my story and offer tools and resources for mamas in the trenches, in hopes that at least one woman will find hope and freedom like I have.

 Depressed.
 Anxious.
 Bulimic.
 Anorexic.
 Cutter.
 Insecure.
 Self conscious.
+Promiscuous.
 Broken.

 I was a chubby kid growing up.
 No doubt about it.
 I was the “fat kid”.
 I was the slow kid.
 I was the unathletic kid.
 And I knew it.
 Plenty of my peers made sure I knew it.
 I proceeded to spend my adolescence and some of my adult life trying to prove to myself, and my peers, that I would no longer be the “fat kid.”

 Cue bulimia/anorexia/depression/self harm.
 If I was skinny, they would like me.
 If I was skinny, they would want to be friends with me.
 If I was skinny, the boys would give me attention.
 If I was skinny, all my problems would disappear.

 So I did whatever I had to do to be that skinny girl.
 And it came with six years of doctor’s appointments, rehabs, counselors, psychiatrists, medication, blood work, scans, anxiety attacks, heart monitors, you name it.

 It didn’t matter how many meals I skipped, how many times I used that razor blade, how many times I made myself sick…the problems were still there.
 It still pained me to look in the mirror at the girl staring back at me.
 My problems didn’t disappear, they were magnified.